Snowflake-Labs/sfguide-financial-asset-management/README.md

     Use the Snowflake Data Marketplace to instantly get stock history so the business doesn't have to wait for IT.
     Populate only the trade table and use window functions to generate cash, positions, and Profit-and-Loss (PnL) so that you can have real-time updates.
     Use SnowSight - Snowflake's complimentary User Interface (UI) - to generate dashboards that can be shared with the business.

+## Releases
+    v2.0    Use Knoema instead of the deprecated Zepl Share; Remove company_profile and stock_latest tables v1.0    Use Zepl Marketplace share

 ## Demo and Technical Deep-Dive
 [Youtube Playlist](https://www.youtube.com/playlist?list=PLyKI7j42vSkbryDXuB7kEhzk66lmdNJ3Z)